Cleantech investing involves putting money into products and technologies that aim to reduce negative impacts on the environment.

 Cleantech investing: Coming into its own

 Cleantech investing began to gain prominence in the mid-2000s, when mainstream investors started investing in the environmental, alternative and renewable energy sectors.
-A decade later, the sector has become an important venue for innovation.
+A decade and a half later, the sector has become an important venue for innovation.

 Substantial progress has been made in the areas of wind power, solar photovoltaics, advanced batteries, energy-efficient lighting and fuel cells.